 Are Life Insurance and Term Insurance the same thing?

-This question is sure to have crossed every individual’s mind who, at some point, has thought of buying term insurance or who has been exposed to the omnipresent ads of Life Insurance.
+This question is sure to have crossed every individual’s mind who, at some point, has thought of buying term insurance or who has been exposed to the omnipresent ads of life insurance.
 Should you buy term insurance or should you buy life insurance?
-Is there any difference between both?
+Is there any difference between a term plan and life insurance?
 And if yes, which one is right for you?

-In this article, we’ll not only look at answering all these questions and learn about term insurance in detail, but also briefly talk about the various types of Life Insurance products popular in India.
+In this article, we’ll not only look at answering all these questions and learn about term insurance in detail, but also briefly understand term vs life insurance and the various types of life insurance products popular in India.

 Let’s first look at answering the question - What is Life Insurance?
 A Life Insurance policy provides financial security to the family of the insured, in case of their death during the policy period, and in some cases a maturity benefit to the insured person, after a set period of time.
 There are several types of life insurance products, and term insurance is one of them - meaning, not all Life Insurance products are term plans.